My grandson. He inherits the promise that is America.

 To their credit the Whig leadership didn’t excuse Tyler, or defend his contrary actions.
 No one said ‘let Tyler be Tyler.’
 They publicly broke and denounced the President’s antics, though the cost, for the Whigs, came due ten years later when they disbanded.

 Yet, the story doesn’t end with the demise of the Whigs, but begins anew with a stronger and more principled political movement.
 For, from the ashes came the birth of the Republican Party, much like a rising Phoenix.
-And that party still exists today, if they haven’t squandered their good name in the pit of Trumpism.
+And that party still exists today, for now.
+That is, if they haven’t already submerged their once decent name in the cesspool of Trumpism.

 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January:Figure Eight,” and “Clay,” a play in three acts.
 Books are available on Kindle and at http://www.river-of-january.com.